hearsayit/HearsaySuperfeedrBundle/README.md

             username:           superfeedr_username
             password:           superfeedr_password

-  6. You'll probably want to set up a handler to process update notifications from Superfeedr.
+  6. To do anything interesting, you'll probably want to set up a handler to process update notifications from Superfeedr.
 The easiest way is to listen for the ``Hearsay\SuperfeedrBundle\Events::onNotificationReceived`` event:

         # app/config/config.yml
         services: